ThatOneCalculator/Among-Us-Dumpy-Gif-Maker/README.md

 # Instructions

 # Easiest: use [the Discord bot](https://discord.com/api/oauth2/authorize?client_id=847164104161361921&permissions=117760&scope=bot)!
-### Please note that this bot is awaiting verification from Discord, and currently has a server cap of 250 servers.
+###### Please note that this bot is awaiting verification from Discord, and currently has a server cap of 250 servers (which it has not reached yet).

 # Run as a program:
 ## Requirements: